jtoulous/Leaffliction/README.md

 ## 📊 Dataset

+The dataset is provided as `data/leaves.zip` and must be extracted before use (automatically handled by `make all`).

-The dataset is organized by plant type and disease category:
+Once extracted, it's organized by plant type and disease category:

 ```
 data/leaves/